 The Importance of Using Safe Shampoo

 The shampoo you use is extremely important.
 It can have a major effect on your hair health.
 Whether you use a shampoo with SLS or not the key is that the shampoo works with your hair type.
 We were all born with a hair type and it is important to know which shampoos work best with it.
 If you are having issues with oily hair you wouldn’t want to use a curly hair shampoo.
 This is because these kinds of shampoos focus on moisturizing which can make oily hair even oilier.
-The point I ma trying to make is educate yourself about the different kinds of shampoos on the market.
+The point I am trying to make is; educate yourself about the different kinds of shampoos on the market.
 Your hair is an extension of who you are so treating it with care is ideal.
 Using a safe shampoo for your hair should be of utmost importance.

 Sulfates are everywhere.
-They effect everyone differently.
+They affect everyone differently.
 They are certainly not as dangerous as the general consensus makes them out to be.
-SLS is an ingredient like many other, and anybody who has an allergic reaction is categorized as no different than somebody having an allergic reaction to a different ingredient.
+SLS is an ingredient like any other, and anybody who has an allergic reaction is categorized as no different than somebody having an allergic reaction to a different ingredient.
 As long as you are using a shampoo for the betterment of your scalp health, you can avoid all of the floating myths about the non-existent rumors of this detergent.